 Marguerite de Hillerin

-Her first experience in the movie business was during the shooting of Sommeil de la terre (Slumber of the earth) by Félix Dutilloy-Liégeois, in which she played.
+Marguerite de Hillerin appeared in Le Sommeil de la terre (Slumber of the earth) by Félix Dutilloy-Liégeois.
 From then on, both of them never stopped comparing their ideas, imagining new stories and new ways of telling them.
-They both directed Au Mont (At the Mount) and Les Ruines en été (Ruins in summer), whose themes such as the disappearance, loss and replacement match those of L’Enfant (The Child).
+They both wrote and directed Au Mont (At the Mount) and Les Ruines en été (Ruins in summer), whose themes such as the disappearance, loss and replacement match those of L’Enfant (The Child).

-Felix Dutilloy-Liégois studied modern letter and theater.
-He directed several short movies alongside his apprenticeship at the Ecole Nationale Supérieure de la Ciné Fabrique in Lyon where he deepened his approach to screenplay and directing.
-During the spring of 2018, he wrote and directed with Marguerite de Hillerin Au Mont (At the Mount).
+During the spring of 2018, Félix Dutilloy-Liégeois wrote and directed with Marguerite de Hillerin Au Mont (At the Mount).
 In August 2019, they directed a medium-length film, Les Ruines en été (Ruins in summer) which chronicles the return of a brother to a family bereaved by the son's death.
-This film allows the duo to discuss certain fundamental themes of The Child.
+This film allows the duo to discuss certain fundamental themes of L’Enfant (The Child).

 When Paulo Branco and his son Juan asked us to write or adapt a story, one of us thought of “The Foundling”, Kleist's concise short story.
 Our passion for the text was mutual: in the writings of the German author, we found rich material and echoes of cinema.

 Our rewriting effort led us to the creation of a family fresco that unfolds over six days in Portugal, in 1554.
 The central character is Bela, a boy from a poor neighbourhood in Lisbon, adopted by a wealthy Franco-Portuguese couple to replace a child lost in the colonies.